Fortress poster

 1 min1.1%0 tone

-John and Karen Brennick attempt to cross the border illegally, fleeing a dystopian society where having a second child is forbidden.
-They are a couple on the run, desperate for freedom.
+John and Karen Brennick attempt to cross the border illegally.
+They are a couple on the run in a dystopian future where having a second child is illegal, establishing their desperate situation and the oppressive world they inhabit.

 2